 What is PME?

-PMDD and PME are difficult to distinguish from each other.
-PMDD (Premenstrual Dysphoric Disorder) is characterized by experiencing severe mood and physical symptoms usually starting about one to two weeks before the start of one’s period each cycle (during the premenstrual, or luteal phase) with symptoms subsiding within a few days of starting one’s period.1 PME refers to the premenstrual exacerbation/worsening of the symptoms of another psychiatric disorder.2
+PMDD (Premenstrual Dysphoric Disorder)and premenstrual exacerbation (PME) are difficult to distinguish from each other.
+PMDD is characterized by experiencing severe mood and physical symptoms usually starting about one to two weeks before the start of one’s period each cycle (during the premenstrual, or luteal phase) with symptoms subsiding within a few days of starting one’s period.1 PME refers to the premenstrual exacerbation/worsening of the symptoms of another psychiatric disorder, such as major depressive disorder or generalized anxiety disorder.2

 Why do they need to be distinguished from each other?